Is Re-Uploading of O’level Results to JAMB CAPS Portal Compulsory for Everyone?

 But that’s not true.
 So in your admission search, you need to always ensure that you get your information from trusted sources.

 Read: Can I Upload O’level [WAEC/NECO] Results to JAMB Portal After Post UTME Screening?
 See Answer.

 All Candidates Who Used Awaiting SSCE Results Must Upload their Results to JAMB Portal

-The warning issued JAMB and schools that their candidates should quickly go and upload their O’level results to the JAMB portal is meant for only applicants who used awaiting results.
+The warning issued by JAMB and schools that their candidates should quickly go and upload their O’level results to the JAMB portal is meant for only applicants who used awaiting results.

 For example, UNN sent the following message:

 All candidates that applied for admission into the University of Nigeria through JAMB are to, as a matter of urgency, upload their O’level SSCE results to JAMB.
 The new system introduced by JAMB DOESN’T allow Universities to admit students who failed to upload their results into the JAMB portal.
 The upload can be done at any JAMB CBT CENTRE.
 The system rejects any student without SSCE results as fake.